tssmits/retroversion/README.md

 * [arduino-music-control](https://github.com/tssmits/arduino-music-control): Hackish-but-working.
 Features Python code that reads the Arduino, controls the webcam (via fswebcam command), and Spotify code.
 * [qrgen](https://github.com/tssmits/qrgen): Want to make you own QR-code-album-labels?
 Now you can!
 Printer-ready.

+## Usage of current version

+Currently, the project is capable of scanning a QR code, and uses a manually constructed mapping ([map.csv](https://github.com/tssmits/arduino-music-control/map.csv)) to get the Spotify URI.
+It then plays the music.

+Please see [arduino-music-control](https://github.com/tssmits/arduino-music-control) for detailed instructions.

+## Next steps

+Brainstorm!

+Some ideas:

+* Google Vision API
+* Automatically map search results to Spotify URI (via MusicBrainz?
+Discogs?)
+* Hardware hacking (use an old record player as a base?)
+* Soldering
+* Add volume control via potmeter